Top intimate hygiene tips to maintain a healthy vagina.

 Here are our top intimate hygiene tips to help us all practice good care down there when using period products, during our menstrual cycles and on the days in between.

-Just think of all the germs that live on your hands... you don't want them going up your vagina, disrupting your pH and causing possible infection!
-Wash your hands with warm, soapy and water BEFORE going to the bathroom, touching your private area, using or inserting period products, and again after.
+Wash your hands with warm, soapy and water BEFORE using period products and touching your private area, and again after.
+Just think of all the germs that live on your hands... you don't want them going up your vagina, disrupting your pH and causing possible infection.
 If you're in a public bathroom or stall, use a piece of tissue to lock and unlock the door and then dispose of it on the way out.

 HANDLE PERIOD PRODUCTS AS LITTLE AS POSSIBLE PRIOR TO USE

-Do what works best for you and your flow, but we recommend changing your products regularly during your cycle to stop bacteria breeding, which may potentially lead to infection and/or irritation.
+Do what works best for you and your flow, but we recommend changing your pads and tampons regularly during your cycle to stop bacteria breeding, which may potentially lead to infection and/or irritation.

-Always read, follow and keep the instructions for use in pack especially for tampons and menstrual cups - remember to change those AT LEAST every 8 hours (if not sooner, but never leave them in longer).
+Always read, follow and keep the instructions for use in pack especially for tampons and menstrual cups - remember to change those at least every 6 - 8 hours (if not sooner, but never leave a tampon in for longer than 8 hours, and cup in for longer than 12 hours).

 WEAR COTTON UNDERWEAR